rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 <!-- I hope the end game is now clearer in the previous paragraph: we *can't*
 store the threads directly and get the behavior we want. /Carol -->

-The way we're going to implement the behavior of creating threads and sending code later is to introduce a new data structure between the `ThreadPool` and the threads that will manage this new behavior.
-We're going to call this data structure `Worker`; this is a common term in pooling implementations.
-Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, then they're responsible for taking those orders and fulfilling them.
+The way we’re going to implement the behavior of creating threads and sending code later is to introduce a new data structure between the `ThreadPool` and the threads that will manage this new behavior.
+We’re going to call this data structure `Worker`; this is a common term in pooling implementations.
+Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, then they’re responsible for taking those orders and fulfilling them.

 <!-- I was unclear on what a worker actually is here -- is this a